carabellsp/carabellsp/README.md

 ### Hi there 👋

-I am currently a Trainee Ruby Engineer at Smart Pension.
+I am currently a Junior Ruby Engineer at Smart Pension.
 This is my work GitHub account.

 <!--